Autistic Kids Are Being Medicated With Bleach To Cure Them Of Their Condition

 Based on the “About Our Church” page on the Genesis II’s website, the “church” seems to focus a lot on the health of their members.
 They claim to be working towards “bringing health to the world.”
 They list one of the advantages of membership as the ability to avoid medical procedures such as X-rays and vaccinations.
 They also assure that members will have protection against “health insurance.”

 The Mirror reports that they investigated a closed Facebook group that was advocating the use of Miracle Mineral Solution (MMS) to cure autism.
 The solution contains sodium chlorite and citric powder.
 When combined this creates a potent industrial grade bleach.
-According to The Mirror, drinking it can cause vomiting, dehydration, and diarrhea.
+According to the Mirror, drinking it can cause vomiting, dehydration, and diarrhea.
 The product is advertised as a water purificator and citric activator but the British parents in the group said that they were giving it to their autistic kids, even though there’s a warning on the packaging that states it should be kept “out of the reach of children.”

 'It is pure child abuse' – Garda probe after Irish dad accused of feeding son (6) bleach 'to cure his autism' https://t.co/S2xCu34Qc3 pic.twitter.com/jD9iVWQJTb